 But I realized, you can’t live a better life by complaining and comparing; by living those unpleasant memories again and again!
 I wanted to ‘take flight’.
 I wanted to prevent unhappy memories from lurking around.
 And that’s the reason I chose to turn my struggles, my failure stories into inspiring columns-to help others see possibilities and hope in their distress.

-We’ve been given equal shares of happiness and sufferings; and it is up to us now how efficiently we use our blessings to move up towards the “light”, and not let our self fall in the rut.
+We’ve been given equal shares of happiness and sufferings; and it is up to us now how efficiently we use our blessings to move up towards the “light”, and not let ourselves fall in the rut.

 Starting out as a cultural reporter/journalist, next working with a production firm, in the advertising field, as a PR, and then completely ending up in a different world of corporate culture; my career have has experienced different paths of career field.
 But deep down I always wanted to create/join a platform where I can write human interest stories, share my experiences and inspire lives.